Fixed Income Securities

 • Industrial development revenue bonds (IDRBs) are backed by the private corporation, not the municipality, and may trigger Alternative Minimum Tax (AMT).

-• Bond insurance covers credit risk only, lifting the rating (typically to AAA), never interest-rate risk.
+• Bond insurance covers credit risk only, lifting the rating to the insurer's own (today typically AA, not the AAA of pre-2008 insurers), never interest-rate risk.

-• Asset-backed securities (ABS) are backed by non-mortgage assets (auto loans, credit cards, student loans) through a bankruptcy-remote special-purpose vehicle (SPV); MBS are backed by mortgages.
+• Asset-backed securities (ABS) are backed by non-mortgage assets (auto loans, credit cards, student loans, home equity loans) through a bankruptcy-remote special-purpose vehicle (SPV); MBS are backed by mortgages.

 • Sovereign risk is more than default: it includes political instability, currency controls, and policy changes.